 During the Rock Island B2 generator stator replacement work, fatigue cracks were observed on the blades of the turbine.
 From October 2015 through January 2016, District staff made repeated attempts to grind out the cracks and repair the resulting excavations with various welding procedures.
 After each repair procedure, inspections resulted in the observation of new fatigue cracks.
 Engineering analysis indicated the B2 turbine is experiencing a phenomenon known as corrosion fatigue.
 The turbines of B1, B3 and B4 are of similar design and vintage as B2.
 These three units were taken out of service and inspected to determine if similar cracking existed in their turbine runner blades.
 These turbines also had significant cracking due to corrosion fatigue.
 All four turbines will remain out of service until the District can install replacement turbine runners.
 The District completed the development of specifications for the procurement of turbine runners for B1 through B4 and awarded a construction contract in late 2016.
-Unit B4 is currently undergoing modernization and is scheduled to return to service in 2020.
-The remaining three units will follow in 2021 and 2022.
+Repairs and replacement on unit B4 were completed in August 2021.
+The remaining three units will follow in 2022 through 2024.